BlenderCN-Org/console_scripts/README.md

 This addon is a sample of API exposure to other addons.
 ## Usage example

+[This addon](https://github.com/Walid-Shouman/header_buttons) is an example usage of console_writer addon

 I'm not sure though, whether it's a better practice, to include the scripts everytime in the new module or modularize functionalities into addons.
 If the addon is to be split we have one of 2 options through which we create an API to be used by the other modules: